3rd Division (South Vietnam): 1973-4

 From 29 July to 7 August 1974 the 2nd and 57th Regiments fought the Battle of Thượng Đức together with the 11th Armored Cavalry Squadron, until relieved by the 1st and 3rd Airborne Brigades.

 From 18 July to 4 October 1974 the Division, together with attached Ranger units, fought the Battle of Duc Duc.
-More than 4,700 men were killed, wounded, or were missing in the actions in and around Duc Duc in the three month offensive.
+More than 4,700 men were killed, wounded, or were missing in the actions in and around Duc Duc in the three-month offensive.
 A disproportionate number were officers and noncommissioned officers for whom no experienced replacements were available.

 The PAVN's strategic raids campaign in the vast region south of the Hải Vân Pass had accomplished three things that placed PAVN forces in an excellent position to begin a major offensive.
 First, although PAVN casualties were very high, the campaign had severely depleted the ARVN of experienced leaders and soldiers.
 Replacements were not well-trained or in sufficient numbers to bring battered battalions up to strength.
-On the other hand, the PAVN replacement now was copious and free from interference.
+On the other hand, the PAVN replacements now were copious and free from interference.
 Second, PAVN command, staff, logistics, and communications had been thoroughly expanded and proven during this campaign; the new 3rd Corps had the valuable experience of a major offensive behind it.
 Third, the PAVN had pushed its holdings to the edge of the narrow coastal plain and was within artillery range of nearly every major South Vietnamese installation and population center.
 Similar progress, meanwhile, was being made north of the Hải Vân Pass.